UMAprotocol/docs/docs/range-tokens/deployment-tutorial.md

 The following is an overview of the deployment steps below.

-1. Setup LSP Deployment Prerequisites
+1. Set up LSP deployment prerequisites
-2. Set your parameters
+2. Decide on your contract design
 3. Run the deployment on testnet (Kovan)
 4. Run the deployment on mainnet (Ethereum)